Coronavirus outbreak grows in northern Italy, 16 cases reported in one day

 “We had prepared a plan in recent days, because it was clear what has happened could somehow happen,” Health Minister Roberto Speranza told reporters as doctors tested hundreds of people who might have come into contact with the coronavirus sufferers.

+Speaking on the margins of a European Union meeting in Brussels, Prime Minister Giuseppe Conte said he would meet the chiefs of Italy’s civil protection agency later on Friday, and that the situation was under control.

+“We were ready for this ... the people have no need to be worried, we will adopt increasingly severe and precautionary measures,” he said.

-None of the people are believed to have visited China, the epicenter of the virus, but the first infected patient, a 38-year-old man now in intensive care, fell ill after meeting a friend who had recently been there.
+None of the new patients are believed to have visited China, the epicenter of the virus, but the first infected patient, a 38-year-old man from the town of Lodi, fell ill after meeting a friend who had recently been there.

 That man has since tested negative for the disease, but doctors were investigating whether he carried the virus and subsequently recovered without showing any symptoms, said Lombardy regional councillor Giulio Gallera.